This is my log of repairing/re-fitting and restoring a 1937 Wurlitzer Model 24 jukebox. Feel free to drop me a note if you have questions.

 Junction box:

 All connection and wires end up with plugs that connect to the main junction box.
 The condition of the connections, switches, receptacles and wiring was not good, with brittle, blank and lose wires and short wired taped connections.
 In order to run a safe system, the rewiring was mandatory.
 I removed the box and disassembled it, cutting all wires in the process.
 That was the easy part.
 De-soldering the old wires and attaching new wires was much more difficult.
-Wurlitzer over-soldered the posts on johnny_junctionboxthe receptacles including the screws.
+Wurlitzer over-soldered the posts on the receptacles including the screws.
 There was no way I would be able to do anything with my small soldering iron or my 100 watts solder gun.
 I went out to get more power.
 Much more power.
 Blow torch power.
 That did it.
 Though the whole house smelled like smoldering shellack and I burned a few things learning to work with a blow torch, I finally manged to rewire and re-solder everything nicely and safely. reusing the original Wurlitzer switches and receptacles.

 Adjustments (2):